 What People Ask About TMJ and Massage

-- You should see a professional If the pain is consistent, affects your ability to eat or speak, or causes headaches.
-Massage therapy can help relieve muscular tension, but we often work in tandem with dentists and other healthcare professionals.
+You should see a professional if jaw pain is persistent, interferes with eating or speaking, or leads to headaches.
+Massage therapy can relieve muscular tension, but we often collaborate with dentists and other healthcare providers to ensure full-spectrum TMJ care.

-- It shouldn’t be.
-Our approach is gentle but targeted.
-You may feel slight pressure or sensitivity at first, but most clients feel relief and relaxation by the end of the session.
+TMJ massage should not be painful.
+Our technique is gentle yet targeted, and while you may feel mild pressure or initial sensitivity, most clients experience noticeable relief and deep relaxation by the end of the session.

 About The Author